-As the latin name of nettle (Urtica dioica) suggests (dioica means two houses) they produce two kind of plants - male and female.
-While male plants produce pollen to fertilize the female plants, they in turn produce the seeds.
+As the Latin name of nettle (Urtica dioica) suggests (dioica means two houses) they produce two kinds of plants - male and female.
+Male plants produce pollen to fertilize the female plants, which in turn, make the seeds.

-The female flowers are more massive, longer and their seeds are pointing down, overhanging in slatted arrangements.
-The male flowers with four stamen on the other hands are shorter with stringier flowers that point out the corners.
-We want to collect the seeds from female flowers only as these are nutricius seeds we need.
+The female nettle is more massive and longer, and its seeds are pointing down, overhanging in slatted arrangements.
+The male flowers with four stamens are shorter, with stringier flowers that point out the corners.
+We only want to collect the seeds from female flowers as these are nutritious seeds we need.

-Please note that sometimes both types of flowers occur on one plant and the nettle is then monoecious.
+Sometimes both flowers occur on one plant and the nettle is monoecious.

-Either you can gather each seed cluster individually holding the whole plant in one hand with gloves and use the other hand to remove the clusters one by one.
-The seeds are not stingy so I didn’t use a glove on the other hand as it was faster.
+- Either you can gather each seed cluster individually, holding the whole plant in one hand with gloves and using the other hand to remove the clusters one by one.
+The seeds are not stingy, so I didn’t use a glove on the other hand as it was faster.

-Second technique is to remove the leaves first and then strip the entire stem with seed clusters into a cardboard box or bowl.
+- The second technique is to remove the leaves and then strip the entire stem with seed clusters into a cardboard box or bowl.
 That method was faster.

-The third technique is to strip the stem with leaves and seeds on the parchment paper that flters out the leaves.
+- The third technique is to strip the stem with leaves and seeds on the parchment paper that filters out the leaves.

 The best time to harvest the seeds

-Harvest the seeds in their green unriped stage when they contain the most oils and alcaloids, once they turn brown the seeds are of no use.
-This is usually during the month of July and August to early September, depending on the climate.
+Harvest the seeds in their unripe green stage when they contain the most oils and alkaloids.
+Once they turn brown, the seeds are of no use.
+This is usually during the summer month of July and August to early September, depending on the climate.

 Drying the clusters of seeds

-I dried the whole clusters, just simply spreading them on parchment paper and letting them dry for 2 days in a sunny place.
+I dried the whole clusters, simply spreading them on parchment paper and letting them dry for two days in a sunny place.

 Then I pressed them through a sieve.
-With my hands, I rubbed them in between my fingers to remove the little stems.
+Finally, with my hands, I rubbed them in between my fingers to remove the little stems.
 See the video for visualization.

 When you go to harvest the seeds, take garden gloves to avoid any little stings.